A Weekend Guide to Leeds: Highlights and Hidden Gems

 Leeds Guide: Introducing Leeds

 Leeds is a Northern UK city located in the county of West Yorkshire.
-It is the 4th largest city in the UK with a population of 812,000 (source; 2021 census).
-Now in 2022, the city has so much more to offer beyond it’s Northern industrial roots.
+It is the 4th largest city in the UK with a population of 860,894 (according to the 2026 census).
+Now in 2026, the city has so much more to offer beyond it’s Northern industrial roots.
 There’s an incredible indie food scene, brilliant arts and culture, spectacular architecture, a vibrant nightlife and arguably the best shopping in the North of England.

 The pedestrianised city centre is lively and compact and a short walk will take you to the likes of Leeds Docks and Granary Wharf, both of which have their own charm and character.
 From Michelin star restaurants to authentic food stalls, you can eat like a King in Leeds, whatever your budget.
 Read on to find out how to spend a weekend in Leeds.